-Meeting of the Committee on Applications (the Committee)
+Stage 2: The Committee on Applications (the Committee)

-- 36. The Committee may proceed as it determines, subject to the following: - (a) the PGR must have an opportunity to attend: if the PGR does not attend without good cause (see 27) the case will be considered and determined in their absence.
-In these circumstances the PGR loses their right of appeal to the Deputy Vice-Chancellor: Student Education; - (b) the PGR may be accompanied by a single supporter of their choice who may or may not be a member of the University (but that supporter cannot act as an advocate for the PGR and cannot appear if the PGR is not present in person) also see paragraph 49; - (c) the PGR may put their case and the Committee may ask the PGR to answer questions; - (d) the papers for the case that are available to the Committee shall be available to the PGR; - (e) The Committee may ask questions of the Head of the School concerned, or nominee. - (f) the PGR and the School representative shall appear separately before the Committee; - (g) the Committee will not enter into any discussion of any penalty with anyone who is not a member of the Committee; - (h) The Committee hears cases in good faith and will accept statements and answers accordingly.
+- 42. The Committee has delegated authority of the University Senate to investigate and determine academic misconduct offences on its behalf and to impose penalties. - 43.
+The Committee may proceed as it determines, subject to the following: - (a) the PGR must have an opportunity to attend: if the PGR does not attend without good cause (see 28) the case will be considered and determined in their absence. - (b) the PGR may be accompanied by a single supporter of their choice who may or may not be a member of the University (but that supporter cannot act as an advocate for the PGR and cannot appear if the PGR is not present in person) also see paragraphs 56-59. - (c) the PGR may put their case and the Committee may ask the PGR to answer questions. - (d) the papers for the case that are available to the Committee shall be available to the PGR. - (e) The Committee may ask questions of the Head of the School concerned, or nominee. - (f) the PGR and the School representative shall appear separately before the Committee. - (g) the Committee will not enter into any discussion of any penalty with anyone who is not a member of the Committee. - (h) The Committee hears cases in good faith and will accept statements and answers accordingly.
 However, the Committee will not ignore abuses of its trust or deceptions and reserves the right to take further or separate action where such abuses are found to have been perpetrated. - (i) No one on the Committee will be from the PGR's parent School. - (j) Meetings may take place in person or online at the discretion of the Committee.
-The Committee will also determine if PGRs may attend online. - 37.
+The Committee will also determine if PGRs may attend online. - 44.
 The Committee will decide whether there is sufficient evidence to substantiate the allegations made on the balance of probabilities, i.e. that what is alleged is more likely than not to have happened.
-The Committee will also determine a penalty (Annex 2). - 38.
+The Committee will also determine a penalty - 45.
 A PGR will not receive a final decision on the day of the hearing.
-A PGR will normally receive a final decision in writing, by post or by e-mail, including the reasons for the decision within 10 working days after the Committee's meeting has ended. - 39.
-A PGR may appeal to the Committee (except as provided in 27) from a penalty imposed by the School/Panel.
-Such appeals must be made in writing to the Student Cases Team not later than 10 working days after the School decision has been issued.
+A PGR will normally receive a final decision in writing, by post or by e-mail, including the reasons for the decision within 10 working days after the Committee's meeting has ended.